Mikaela/gist/matrix/m.room.server_acl/README.md

 - https://matrix.org/docs/guides/moderation#banning-servers-from-rooms-server-acls

+Note:

-Note: when sending the custom event via `/devtools` for the first time, click the `Event` so it says `State Event` and asks for `State key` in addition to `type`, which can/is left empty as usual.
+- When sending the custom event via `/devtools` for the first time, click the `Event` so it says `State Event` and asks for `State key` in addition to `type`, which can/is left empty as usual.
+- Subdomains appear to be implied by specifying 2nd level domain.
+E.g.
+  `matrix.org` appears to apply to `*.matrix.org` at least on Synapse.

 ```json
 {